 There are several ways you can tell if your sump pump needs repairing or replacement:

 - Age: If you don’t notice any noises or problems, but your system is at or past the 10-year mark, it’s probably time to replace it.
-The experts at Abend Plumbing & Heating can come to take a look to let you know if it’s ready for replacement and schedule a time to come back and replace it.
+The experts at Abend Services can come to take a look to let you know if it’s ready for replacement and schedule a time to come back and replace it.

 - Irregular or constant cycling: If the position of your float valve is too low or the sump pump isn’t strong enough to pump the water out of the basin, it could cause irregular or constant cycling.
-This puts strain on the sump pump, which can significantly shorten its lifespan if not corrected and could cause flooding in your basement.
+This strains the sump pump, which can significantly shorten its lifespan if not corrected and cause flooding in your basement.

 - Loud noises: If loud noises come from the basin, it’s a sign that your sump pump needs repairs or replacement.
 It could mean the sump pump is near the end of its lifecycle, or there could be damage to the impeller, likely because of debris in the pump.

 Still not sure if your sump pump needs replacing, repair, or an upgrade?
-Contact Abend Plumbing & Heating in Baltimore, Maryland, to schedule a service call and evaluation today!
+Contact Abend Services in Baltimore, Maryland, to schedule a service call and evaluation today!